CtrTemp/Ray_Tracing_On_The_Way/README.md

 ![bvh](https://user-images.githubusercontent.com/89559223/216764972-2fbcb8be-7e09-44c1-ab9f-333c8250feaf.png)

 Also, complex scene is rendered correctlly and you can still compare this pic with the 2023/01/08 version.
+No much black noisy shading point exist.